-Air conditioners are typically installed on concrete pads.
-Over time, the pad could crack, shift or sink.
+Air conditioners are often placed on concrete pads.
+Over time, the pad can crack, shift or sink.
 This can cause breakdowns and even premature replacement.
-Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.
+Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.

 - Compressor damage due to grinding parts.

 - More expensive energy bills due to less efficient cooling.

 The compressor is one of the costliest components to replace on your air conditioner.
 If it goes out, you’re better off doing air conditioning installation due to this part’s cost.